thodyssey/LPoSDistributer/README.md

-# WavesLPoSDistributer (original from jansenmarc - MIT License - Copyright (c) 2017 jansenmarc)
+# LUNESLPoSDistributer (original from jansenmarc - MIT License - Copyright (c) 2017 jansenmarc)
 A revenue distribution tool for LUNES nodes, adapted by LunesCommunity

 ## Installation